YaaKhrys/RockPaperScissors/README.md

 It is often used in some cases for decision-making or a game of chance.

+## Pseudocode
+- **Input**: Player (user or P) enters an option (either Rock, Paper or Scissors), at the sametime the Computer (C) randomly selects an option as well.

+- **Output**: Winner of the game or Draw depending the outcome of the round/game;

+    - If p=c, return "Draw"
+    - If p="Rock" and  c="Scissors", return "Player wins!"
+    - Else If p="Paper" and c="Rock", return "PLayer wins!"
+    - Else If p="Scissors" and c="Paper", return "PLayer wins!"
+    - Else return "Computer wins!"

+    The conditions above are based on the rules of the game.

 ## Key Features
 - **Player vs Computer**: Develop an intuitive player versus computer gameplay mode, where users can test their luck and startegy against a computer opponent.